Start-ups aren’t democracies, no matter what some employees may think. The CEO is the CEO, and the founders are the founders.

 - A very senior engineer that we just HAD to have.
 In my first start-up, there was one engineer we had no choice about.
 He was literally the only person on the planet with the specific scaling experience we needed.
 Everyone hated him.
 But I forced us to hire him, over my CTO’s strong objection and my VPE’s grudging acknowledgment we had no choice.
 It did work — we got the scaling done.
 But then, once completed, the team turned on him.
 One day at a company meeting, he snidely called out everyone in the meeting (myself included, but that’s part of your founder job, to suck it up).
 It was just one burnt bridge too far.
 Everyone revolted within 20 minutes of that meeting.
 I didn’t know why at the time — but I fired him that day.
 It was clear anything else was even worse.
 Even without a back-up plan.

 - A senior marketing manager that offended everyone culturally.
 I think start-up culture is what you make of it.
-It’s the people you hire, not the number of foosball games you play, how often you drink nitro stout together, or even how Teal u think u are.
+It’s the people you hire, not the number of Zoom games you play, how often you drink nitro stout together, or even how flat you think your organization is.
 And sometimes, you hire someone so far from the values and the culture of the rest of the team, they simply cannot work with him.
 This happened to me once.
 It was a hire I wasn’t really in favor of, but it was an experiment.
 You have to try new things.
 The experiment lasted 7 weeks.
 The borg completely rejected him.
 And one day I walked into work at 8am, and it was clear, the troops had revolted.
 By 8:30am, I had to make a change.

 - Plus for Every Start-Up: the classic non-hands-on-enough VP hired too early.
 You see this all the time.
-Linda is a great VP of Marketing or Sales at Box or Salesforce or Netsuite or wherever.
-She comes into your Hot 17 Person Start-up.
-And does no actual work herself.
-And no one will work with her.
+Bob is a great VP of Marketing or Sales at Box or Salesforce or Netsuite or wherever.
+He comes into your Hot 17 Person Start-up.
+And does no actual work himself.
+And no one will work with him.

 If you notice a theme here, it’s not about competence, not usually.
 Incompetent non-management hires are shrugged off by the troops.
 They just ignore him or her.

 And you have to try things, and take risks, and make stretch hires.
 And again, it’s not a democracy.
-Not everyone you hire has to be loveable, or even, likeable.
+Not everyone you hire has to be loveable, or even, likable.